Chinese New Year Traditions, Date, Animals, Celebration, and Decorations

 What Is the Chinese New Year or Spring Festival?

-Chinese New Year, also named Spring Festival or Chunjie, is the biggest festival in China that is related to the worshiping of ancestors and heaven, and reunion with family.
+Chinese New Year, also named Spring Festival or Chunjie, is the biggest festival in China related to worshiping ancestors and heaven and reuniting with family.

 It usually requires at least a week's preparation and lasts for half a month.

 Everything included during this period, decorations, flowers, chores, food, etiquette, celebrating activities, etc., formed the Spring Festival or Chinese New Year culture.

 New Year is the end of frigid winter, the beginning of the new year, and the hopeful spring.

 Besides, the Chinese Traditional Calendar is a Lunisolar Calendar, different from the Gregorian Calendar.

 Therefore, the date of each year's Spring Festival is varied when they are transformed into Gregorian Calendar, usually somewhere between the 21st of January to the 21st of February.

 The 2023 Chinese New Year is on the 22nd of January.

 Centuries later, 12 zodiac signs were formed and used to represent the 12 Earthly Branches or Terrestrial Branches, which were later assigned to mark years.